Christ taught that he who is without sin is the only one who is permitted cast a stone at others. But here’s why you SHOULD be casting stones.

 In the Old Testament, Daniel interprets a dream where a stone goes forth and fills the whole earth.
 This is symbolic for the gospel of Jesus Christ being preached in all corners of the world.

 However, these stones will only be effective if we actually cast them out!
-If we keep them to ourselves, then they won’t be able to move forward and grow to fill the hearts of those around us.
+If we keep them to ourselves, then they won’t be able to move forward.
+And they won’t grow to fill the hearts of those around us.

-Basically, this white stone represents revelation from our Father, We read in Alma 7:13 that “the Spirit knoweth all things” and goes on to explain the Spirit could have told the Savior how we felt instead of Him feeling it Himself.
+Basically, this white stone represents revelation from our Father.
+We read in Alma 7:13 that “the Spirit knoweth all things.”
+And the verse goes on to explain the Spirit could have told the Savior how we felt instead of Him feeling it Himself.

 Well, if the Spirit could do that for the Savior, then couldn’t He do that for us?

-Couldn’t we receive revelation for those around us that teaches us how that person is feeling or what their circumstances are?
+Couldn’t we receive revelation for those around us?
+Couldn’t He teach us how that person is feeling or what their circumstances are?